zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “Content” here refers to the ideas and the words us ed to present information.
 “Structure” (structure) refers to how the document is organized.
 “Content” usually refers to the message that you are trying to commun icate, the ideas of your document.
 “Structure” refers to how the document is  organized.
 Russell says, “For everything,” meaning for both content and stru cture.
 LeeAnn then says, “So, you are asking me to fact-check all of the facts an d figures and to parse each line for any spelling, grammar, or punctuation errors.”

-“To fact-check” means to make sure that everything that you say in a document is true, to research whether the things that you sa y are in fact correct.
+“To fact-check” means to make sure that everything that you say in a document is true, to research whether the things that you say are in fact correct.
 So, for example, if I’m talking about the history of the Un ited States and I’m giving certain information about the presidents, someone w ho is fact-checking my article would have to go back and make sure that wh at I say about each president is correct – that I have their names corr ect, and the dates of birth correct, and so forth.

 “Facts and figures” (figures) is an expression mean ing the information that you present in a document, often including numbers.
 “Fi gures” is another word for numbers, such as statistics in a table or a graph.
 So, “facts and figures” means